 It is classic fear.

 This is probably the most difficult cycle to define, because it’s a confused market.
-It can occur when one group of traders is getting out of a position when another group is getting in.
-So some people are dumping and some people are buying.
+It can often occur when institutions are getting out of a position and it is often a very large position.
+So on the German DAX, if a huge sell order from an institution was released the market all at one, the market would collapse because the demand is not there to absorb the supply.
+So the institutions gradually distribute their position out to the market.
+Scattering the position around in various smaller pieces.
+So as some people are dumping, some people are buying those dips.
 Perhaps you have late comers to a trend at the same time you have unwinding of a previous position and you also have people looking to reverse.
 So the market is jumping around, not sure where it wants to go.

 It is classic confusion.

-Price is always looking for a fair area to do business.
+The DAX is always looking for a fair price to do business.

 A pocket is the void left behind when buyers or sellers are trapped and price moves away from their entry.
 These traders are then sat on drawdown (and quite often for some time, experiencing pain) and waiting for the market to retrace back to their entry and allow them the chance to get out for break even.
 When this happens, trades are dumped and prices move.